Disability and mental health support

 Frequently asked questions

-The Disability and Mental Health Service can fund Dyslexia, Dyspraxia and Dyscalculia assessments for eligible current students.
-Get in touch to arrange an assessment.
+The Disability and Mental Health Service can assist with funding Dyslexia, Dyspraxia and Dyscalculia assessments for eligible current students.
+Contact us at [email protected] once you enrol to arrange a free screening to start the process.

 We don’t provide screenings or diagnostic assessments for autism spectrum conditions.
 If you’re concerned, we recommend speaking to your GP about an onward medical referral.